Ship Maintenance Cost: How can owners reduce it?

-The cost associated to ship maintenance and repair are around a 10% but in old ships can increase up to a 20-30% of the total operating expenses.
-These costs are directly depending on the vessels age, however, very often they are also linked to unscheduled repairs, lack of spares, unavailability of qualified technicians.
-All these issues can be mitigated with the preparation of a maintenance plan not only when the ship starts to operate but also during design stages.
-Maintenance for a vessel in service can only be successful if the ship, the master and the crew are prepared.
+The cost associated to ship maintenance and repair operations are around a 10% but in old ships it can increase up to a 20-30% of the total operating expenses (OPEX).
+These costs are linked to vessels age, however, very often, they are also related to unscheduled repairs, lack of spares or unavailability of qualified technicians.
+All these issues can be mitigated preparing and following a maintenance plan not only when the ship starts to operate but also during design stages.
+Maintenance tasks in vessel under operation can only be successful if the ship, the master and the crew are prepared and coordinated.

 The maintenance management plan shall be prepared taking into account the particularity of vessels nature, which can be in anywhere.